13/12/2023

 Brixton Bulls U14s travelled to Hemel Hempstead on Saturday morning for the opening fixture in the London Junior League to play a strong Hemel Stags side, who had already been crowned winners of the pre-season 9s competition.

 The Bulls comprised mostly U13s, and were put under pressure from the outset by a bigger and stronger U14 Hemel side.
-Having been down heavily at half-time, the Bulls rallied strongly in the second half significantly improving their completion rate, and some smart work by hooker Ryan Jones and half-back Dylan Robson, helped create space for loose forward Hamza Zidour to cut through for a well earned try.
+Having been down heavily at half-time, the Bulls rallied strongly in the second half significantly improving their completion rate, and some smart work by hooker Jones and half-back Robson, helped create space for loose forward Zidour to cut through for a well earned try.
 Robson also added the goal from wide out.

-Second row, William Hale, meanwhile, was named Player of the Match, with the most carries and a great effort in defence.
+Second row, Hale, meanwhile, was named Player of the Match, with the most carries and a great effort in defence.
 Nevertheless, the final score was 54-6 to Hemel Stags.

 Sat, 15 Apr